brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 ## 2. Create Your Channels <a name="createChannels"></a>
 Now, let's create two new channels for your server.
-You'll want a text channel to communicate with your music bot.
-And you'll also want a second voice channel (these also have video chat capalities) so you can pull players aside for private chats during games.
+You'll want a dedicated text channel to communicate with your music bot.
+You'll also want a second voice channel (these also have video chat capalities) so you can pull players aside for private chats during games.

 <b>Fig.2</b> shows what you'll see when you're done!
 <p align="center">